dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/development/icons.md

 1. For SVG only: Create a JSX component.
 1. For SVG only: run integration and visual tests.
 1. Commit the extracted / generated files back to the repo.

+## Access denied

+If you get a access denied request from the Figma API – while streaming down by the GET image endpoint, you may reset the URLs from inside the icons.lock file by running this command: `yarn figma:reset`.